dcubasoy/puppeteer-theater/README.md

 -
 ##  class: Scene.Extensions.Scroll

- ### new Scene.Extension.Scroll(targetElementName, siteKeyFn)
+ ### new Scene.Extension.Scroll(time, repeats)

 - Simply Scrolls for the given time (in ms), and repeats scrollRepeats (default = 5) times.
-Designed for infinite scrolling scenarios..
+Designed for infinite scrolling scenarios.

 ## Core Components
 Some of the syntax within Theater can seem intimidating but it is pretty simple once you understand the underlying components.